lemonisflyog/CSV-Cleaner-App/README.md

    # CSV Cleaner App
    # First program I have ever made.
-Don't expect much, I built it for a python project to learn and put my knowledge to use.
+Don't expect much, I built it for a python project to learn and put my knowledge to use while going through a course.

 A simple desktop application built with PySide6 and Pandas to clean and analyze CSV files.
 - Cleans website URLs